On this page

 When adding content, scroll down to the bottom of the page and select 'Publishing Options'.
-You will notice that you get a new set of check boxes.
+You will notice a new set of check boxes.
 Now you can select 'Published to the Front Page' and Drupal will automatically 'tag' your post to display on the Default Front Page.
 Each article/blog-post/etc that has 'Published to the Front Page' selected will be displayed from newest to oldest.

 When the content is promoted to front page, it will also be added to the default rss feed of the site.

-The URL of the default rss feed for a drupal site will be your_site_base_url/rss.xml, and the feed's properties can be configured at configuration > Web Services > RSS publishing.
+The URL of the default rss feed for a drupal site will be your_site_base_url/rss.xml, and the feed's properties can be configured at Configuration > Web Services > RSS publishing.

 Placing a Specific Piece of Content at the top of your Home Page